Here's Our Rant About PLBY Group Inc. (PLBY)

-PLBY Group Inc. (NASDAQ:PLBY) went down by -6.91% from its latest closing price compared to the recent 1-year high of $43.25.
-The company’s stock price has collected -16.33% of loss in the last five trading sessions.
+PLBY Group Inc. (NASDAQ:PLBY) went up by 6.07% from its latest closing price compared to the recent 1-year high of $43.25.
+The company’s stock price has collected 9.49% of gains in the last five trading sessions.
 The Wall Street Journal reported on 06/29/21 that Playboy Owner to Buy Lingerie Retailer for Over $330 Million

 Is It Worth Investing in PLBY Group Inc. (NASDAQ :PLBY) Right Now?